Lane Kiffin: Tennessee Volunteers

 On November 28, 2008, multiple media outlets reported that Kiffin would be the next head football coach for the University of Tennessee Volunteers in 2009, replacing head coach Phillip Fulmer, who was fired.
 Tennessee formally introduced Kiffin as the school's 21st head football coach on December 1, 2008, in a 2:00 p.m. news conference.

 At the age of 33, Kiffin was hired by Tennessee and became the youngest active head coach in Division I FBS, surpassing Northwestern's Pat Fitzgerald.

 Kiffin signed a memorandum of understanding with the University of Tennessee on November 30, 2008.
 The deal included $2 million in 2009, with additional performance bonuses, including a $300,000 bonus if Tennessee was to compete for the national championship.
 His salary was set to increase over the six-year-deal, reaching a high of $2.75 million in 2014.
 The average salary of the deal was $2.375 million.
 If Kiffin had been fired in 2009 or 2010, the school would have to pay him $7.5 million under a buyout clause; after the 2012 season, the buyout clause decreased to $5 million.
 Kiffin's contract stated that if he resigned, he would have to pay UT $1 million in 2009, with the sum decreasing by $200,000 each year of his contract.

-Kiffin led the Vols to a 7–6 record in 2009, an improvement from their 5–7 record in 2008.
+Kiffin led the Volunteers to a 7–6 record in 2009, an improvement from their 5–7 record in 2008.
 Highlights included wins over South Carolina, Georgia, and Kentucky.
 However, the season was marred by losses to UCLA, Florida, Auburn, Alabama, and Ole Miss, as well as a 23-point blow-out loss to Virginia Tech in the Chick-fil-A Bowl.
-After one season as coach, Kiffin left the Vols during the 2010 recruiting season to accept the head coaching job at the University of Southern California after Pete Carroll left to go to the Seattle Seahawks.
+After one season as coach, Kiffin left the Volunteers during the 2010 recruiting season to accept the head coaching job at the University of Southern California after Carroll left for the Seattle Seahawks.